14 Healthy Eating During Pregnancy Might Be Difficult

 Looking closer at food groups, pregnant women almost meet the fruit recommendation, but vegetable intake is too low.
 Look at the graphs on the right.
 The light blue area indicates the intake amounts we would like to see, and the purple dots show the average intake by pregnant women in the US.
 Women get sufficient leafy greens, but lack in red and orange vegetables.
 Living in an environment that vilifies carbohydrates, it is not surprising that women do not eat enough legumes (beans, peas, lentils) and starchy vegetables.

 Looking at the grain intake—which is important to provide a constant flow of glucose to the fetus—we see that the grain intake is sufficient, but women need to eat more whole grains and less refined grains.
-This is particularly important because whole grains (and legumes from the vegetable group) provide great amounts of insoluble fiber.
+This is particularly important because whole grains (and legumes from the vegetable group) provide great amounts of soluble and insoluble fiber.
 As you will see later in this chapter, pregnant women are prone to develop constipation.
 A sufficient fiber intake will ensure good gut motility.

 Pregnant Women May Experience Multiple Barriers to Healthy Eating